 The Brooklyn Bridge, which was completed in 1883 and connects Manhattan and Brooklyn by spanning the East River in New York City, is arguably one of the most famous bridges in the eastern United States.

-The Brooklyn Bridge is a suspension bridge that measures 5,988 feet long, and its longest span is 1,595 feet.
+The Brooklyn Bridge is one of the oldest suspension bridges in America.
+It measures 5,988 feet long, and its longest span is 1,595 feet.

 - All About The Brooklyn Bridge